tsankuanglee/dotfiles/linux/home/user/.config/nvim/README.md

+# NVIM

+My setup for NVIM has diverged from vim, which I rarely use nowadays except for occassional work on a system without it.

+# Personal usage analysis

+Rarely used keys are candidates to be re-assigned.

-# built-in keys that I can do without
+## built-in keys that are never used

 `S`
 `s`